mozilla-mobile/firefox-ios/README.md

 This branch (master)
 -----------

-This branch is for mainline development that will ship in *v9.0*.
+This branch is for mainline development that will ship in *v10.0*.

-This branch only works with Xcode 9 (currently in beta), and supports iOS 9.x, 10, and 11.
+This branch only works with Xcode 9, and supports iOS 9, 10, and 11.

 This branch is written in Swift 3.1.

 Please make sure you aim your pull requests in the right direction.

-For bug fixes and features for the upcoming v8.0 release, please see the *v8.x* branch.

 Getting involved
 ----------------